RocketCommunicationsInc/astro-uxds/_content/patterns/forms-and-validation.md

 ## Labels

-Labels should use clear but concise language, and provide enough information for the user to accurately complete the required information.
+Labels should use clear but concise language and provide enough information for the user to accurately complete the required information.

 Labels should follow the vertical format of the form.
-Place labels above their respective fields, and align with [Input Field](/components/input-field) text.
+Place labels above their respective fields and align with the beginning of the [Input Field](/components/input-field).
 Group a label with its field so that there is a clear distinction between fields.

 ## Rules of Thumb